BenAuer2021/Mesh-based-Human-Phantom-for-Simulation/README.md

 /gate/source/list
 ```

 The voxelized phantoms can also be used as attenuation map in GATE via the following command lines.
-Note, the voxelized phantom should not collide with any other system components and be contained entirely within its 'mother' volume.
-The voxelized phantom can be a sub-volume of the SPECThead volume as shown below,
+Note, the voxelized phantom should A. not collide with any other system components and B. be contained entirely within its 'mother' volume.
+The voxelized phantom can be a sub-volume of the *SPECThead* volume as shown below,
 ```ruby
 /gate/SPECThead/daughters/name VoxAttn
 /gate/SPECThead/daughters/insert ImageRegularParametrisedVolume